| |

 |

-To get a taste of the large number of considerations that enter into the design
+To get a taste of the large number of

-of a loudspeaker you might read a ground breaking "Loudspeaker System Design"
+read a ground breaking "Loudspeaker System Design"

 article.
-It was published 1978 in Wireless World magazine and describes a three-enclosure loudspeaker with
+It was published 1978 in Wireless World magazine and describes

-time, KEF T27, B110 and B139.
+drivers that were highly regarded at the time, KEF T27, B110 and B139. |

 And then listen